Pupil Premium & Catch Up

 The Department for Education (DfE) provides additional funding, known as Pupil Premium, in order that specific groups of pupils aged between 5 and 16 years, who may be disadvantaged by virtue of their family circumstances, can be supported in their progress and attainment.
 Pupil Premium falls into three categories: Deprivation Pupil Premium Looked After Pupil Premium Pupil Premium for Service Families Woodfield School’s fund for 2018-19 was £60,775.

 School Context & Deployment

-The full report can be downloaded below
+The strategy statement can be downloaded below